-Located at a distance of about 16 km from the district of Kottayam, this place gained worldwide recognition on account of its backwater tourism.
-Surrounded by streams and dotted with emerald stretches of greenery, the green peninsula of Kumarakom invites travelers to unwind and revamp.
+Located at a distance of about 12 km from the district of Kottayam, this place gained worldwide recognition on account of its backwater tourism.
+Surrounded by streams and dotted with emerald stretches of greenery, the green peninsula of Kumarakom invites travellers to unwind and revamp.

 The region is best known for its vast patches of palm trees, coconut groves and paddy fields which offer mind-blowing scenery to spectators.
 The proximity of the lagoons makes the land salubrious and abundant with lush green trees.
 The whole region becomes a beaming belt of greenery once the generous showers of monsoons hit the grounds.